 Holby City

 Hello…..hellooooooo *echoes bounced off the empty auditorium*.
 I won’t be surprised if no-one here to read this.
-I haven’t flexed my writing skills for a… Read More »Holby City
+I haven’t flexed my writing skills for a long time which, since I last wrote, have been mainly… Read More »Holby City

 Hello…..hellooooooo *echoes bounced off the empty auditorium*.
 I won’t be surprised if no-one here to read this.
-I haven’t flexed my writing skills for a… Read More »Holby City
+I haven’t flexed my writing skills for a long time which, since I last wrote, have been mainly… Read More »Holby City

-A MESSAGE FROM BDA CHIEF EXECUTIVE, DAVID BUXTON Dear members, supporters and friends PLEASE SIGN THE E-PETITION -SUPPORTING THE “DEAF CHILDREN FUTURES” CAMPAIGN We have… Read More »Save Deaf Children’s futures – A call to action
+A MESSAGE FROM BDA CHIEF EXECUTIVE, DAVID BUXTON Dear members, supporters and friends PLEASE SIGN THE E-PETITION -SUPPORTING THE “DEAF CHILDREN FUTURES” CAMPAIGN We have been asked by Susan Daniels, CEO of the NDCS to… Read More »Save Deaf Children’s futures – A call to action

-Taken from DWP dataĀ provided by The Guardian A current breakdown of DLA rates awarded to deaf people: Higher Rate: Ā 1,430 Middle Rate: Ā 28,550… Read More »Statistics: No of deaf people on DLA
+Taken from DWP data provided by The Guardian A current breakdown of DLA rates awarded to deaf people: Higher Rate: 1,430 Middle Rate: 28,550 Lower Rate: 9,970 Mobility Only: 3,010 Total:… Read More »Statistics: No of deaf people on DLA

 Pardon me for not blogging after such a long time.
 Also, pardon me for launching straight into a raging subject that have worked up Twitter into a moral outrage and people with disabilities up in arms.
 Pardon me for quickly putting together this post.